Metaphysical

 This definition restores metaphysics to its classical role as the foundational science of first principles, positioning it not as a study separate from the physical world, but as the necessary inquiry into the prior, generative conditions that originate behind and make possible existence itself.

 When I use the word metaphysical in my work, I mean exactly 'originating behind'.
-This enables:
+This definition:

-- Historical Fidelity and Conceptual Anchoring: Defining 'metaphysical' via its Greek morphological components meta: 'after' or 'beyond', and physika: 'the natural things' as 'originating behind' of existence grounds the term in its historical emergence.
-This approach honors the Aristotelian tradition where the inquiry into first principles and being qua being was literally placed 'after the physics' in the corpus, yet conceptually understood as the foundational inquiry behind or prior to the physical.
-It directly links to the pre-modern understanding of metaphysics as the study of the primary conditions and causes that stand behind and give rise to manifest reality.
+- ensures historical fidelity and conceptual anchoring by defining 'metaphysical' via its Greek morphological components meta as 'after' or 'beyond' and physika as 'the natural things' as 'originating behind existence' which grounds the term in its historical emergence and honors the Aristotelian tradition where the inquiry into first principles and being qua being was literally placed 'after the physics' in the corpus yet conceptually understood as the foundational inquiry behind or prior to the physical and directly links to the pre-modern understanding of metaphysics as the study of the primary conditions and causes that stand behind and give rise to manifest reality;

-- Epistemological Priority of Principles: By emphasizing the 'behind' or foundational aspect, this definition foregrounds the epistemological and ontological priority of principles (archai).
-It aligns with the Plutarch quotation, clarifying that metaphysical entities (abstracta, first causes, forms, etc.) are not merely subsequent abstractions from experience but are logically and ontologically prior conditions that make existence and our understanding of it possible.[1]
-This frames metaphysics as the study of what must be already in place for anything to be.
+- establishes the epistemological priority of principles by emphasizing the 'behind' or foundational aspect which foregrounds the epistemological and ontological priority of principles or archai and aligns with the Plutarch quotation and clarifies that metaphysical entities such as abstracta and first causes and forms and others are not merely subsequent abstractions from experience but are logically and ontologically prior conditions that make existence and our understanding of it possible and frames metaphysics as the study of what must be already in place for anything to be;

-- Clarification of Abstraction's Status: This definition helps distinguish metaphysical abstracta (like Platonic Forms or Aristotelian essences) from mere psychological or linguistic abstractions.
-If they 'originate behind' existence, they are not simply mental constructs derived from particulars, but rather the very grounds from which particulars derive their being and intelligibility.
-This protects the objective and realist claims of many metaphysical systems against nominalist or subjectivist reductions.
+- provides a clarification of abstraction's status by helping distinguish metaphysical abstracta like Platonic Forms or Aristotelian essences from mere psychological or linguistic abstractions and states that if they 'originate behind' existence they are not simply mental constructs derived from particulars but rather the very grounds from which particulars derive their being and intelligibility which protects the objective and realist claims of many metaphysical systems against nominalist or subjectivist reductions;

-- Emphasis on Generative Causality: The phrasing 'originating behind' inherently suggests a generative or causal role.
-It frames metaphysics as the study of the ultimate productive sources of reality, not just a static catalog of the most general categories of being.
-This aligns with ancient and medieval conceptions of metaphysics as concerned with final and efficient causes, not merely formal ones, and connects directly to inquiries into why there is something rather than nothing.
+- emphasizes generative causality through the phrasing 'originating behind' which inherently suggests a generative or causal role and frames metaphysics as the study of the ultimate productive sources of reality and not just a static catalog of the most general categories of being and aligns with ancient and medieval conceptions of metaphysics as concerned with final and efficient causes and not merely formal ones and connects directly to inquiries into why there is something rather than nothing;

-- Resolution of the 'Meta' Ambiguity: The prefix meta- in contemporary usage often drifts into meaning 'separate from' or 'transcending' in a dualistic sense.
-Defining it as 'behind' retains the sense of transcendence (as being prior and foundational) but crucially maintains a connective, explanatory link to the physical existence it grounds.
-It avoids the implication of complete detachment, instead suggesting a foundational relationship, much like a blueprint stands 'behind' a constructed building.
+- offers a resolution of the 'meta' ambiguity by noting that the prefix meta- in contemporary usage often drifts into meaning 'separate from' or 'transcending' in a dualistic sense and defining it as 'behind' retains the sense of transcendence as being prior and foundational but crucially maintains a connective and explanatory link to the physical existence it grounds and avoids the implication of complete detachment and instead suggests a foundational relationship much like a blueprint stands 'behind' a constructed building;

-- Integration with Systematic Hierarchy: This definition naturally supports an hierarchical and ordered view of reality and knowledge.
-As Firmus's statement in Plutarch indicates, principles are before (proteron) what they govern.
-This establishes a clear logical structure: metaphysics studies the first principles; physics and other sciences study the derivative manifestations.
-This provides a philosophical justification for the architecture of the sciences and the unique, architectonic role of metaphysics.
+- enables integration with systematic hierarchy as this definition naturally supports an hierarchical and ordered view of reality and knowledge and as Firmus's statement in Plutarch indicates principles are before or proteron what they govern which establishes a clear logical structure where metaphysics studies the first principles and physics and other sciences study the derivative manifestations and provides a philosophical justification for the architecture of the sciences and the unique and architectonic role of metaphysics;

-- Defence Against Empirical Dissolution: By insisting that the metaphysical is what originates behind the physical, not merely abstracted from it, this definition provides a philosophical bulwark against positivist or strict empiricist claims that metaphysical statements are meaningless.
-It asserts that the objects of metaphysics, while not empirically encounterable in the same way as physical objects, are nevertheless required for a complete account of reality and are accessed through reason's inquiry into the conditions of existence itself.
+- provides a defence against empirical dissolution by insisting that the metaphysical is what originates behind the physical and not merely abstracted from it which provides a philosophical bulwark against positivist or strict empiricist claims that metaphysical statements are meaningless and asserts that the objects of metaphysics while not empirically encounterable in the same way as physical objects are nevertheless required for a complete account of reality and are accessed through reason's inquiry into the conditions of existence itself.

 Sources